AiShibo/aishibo.github.io/_pages/about.md

 ---

 ### News
-- Humbled to Receive an Honorable Mention for the CRA Outstanding Undergraduate Researcher Award!
+- Humbled to Receive Honorable Mention for the CRA Outstanding Undergraduate Researcher Award!

 ## Education